epam/TimebaseCryptoConnectors/docs/configuration.md

 ## Multiple Containers

 In the previous example, we started one docker container with either all the available or a specific marker data connector.
 If it is necessary, you can also start more than one docker container concurrently, each with a specific application.yaml config.
-In the example below, we run two containers crypto-connectors and crypto-connectors2, each on a dedicated port and with a specific config.
+In the example below, we run two containers crypto-connectors1 and crypto-connectors2, each on a dedicated port and with a specific config.

 ```yaml
 # docker-compose configuration